SMILEY4/strategy-game/documentation/markdown/game/cities.md

 **Requirements**

-- all requirements of cities apply
+- must be build on a "land"-tile

-- tile must be owned by nation
+- tile must be owned by the country

+- tile does not already have a city/town

+- country must have enough money